jtara1/yt_dl_music/README.md

 # yt\_dl\_music (Youtube Download Music)

 ## Description
-Built implementing youtube_dl as a library in Python to download vids and convert them to .mp3 including vid thumbnail and metadata.
+Built implementing youtube-dl as a library in Python to download vids and convert them to .mp3 including vid thumbnail and metadata.
 The youtube-dl library will avoid downloading a file if a file with the same name already exists in the save location.

 When downloading vids from a playlist it'll keep track of indices of vids downloaded from specific playlist and write them in a dictionary to the